Sole Defendant In Benghazi Attacks Convicted Of Terrorism Charges — But Not Murder

 "No term in prison will bring our people back," Pompeo added, lauding the memory of the men who died that night.

-As NPR's Carrie Johnson noted, the trial promised to hinge partly on how the U.S. government handled its interrogation of Khatallah, after American forces captured him in Libya in 2014.
+As NPR's Carrie Johnson noted, the trial promised to hinge partly on how the U.S. government handled its interrogation of Khatallah after American forces captured him in Libya in 2014.

 "U.S. District Judge Christopher Cooper ruled that Khatallah was not mistreated by U.S. Special Operations Forces during their nighttime capture raid, brushing aside photos of the defendant with bruises and gashes on his face.